Thursday, 20 January 2011

 Benington Lordship, Herts.
 Open throughout February.

 Colesbourne Park, Glos.
-Garden curator, John Grimshaw is the snowdrop King in Gloucestershire and Colesbourne draws incredible crowds during galanthus season.
-This is one you cannot miss - snowdrops as far as the eye can see - the one garden that I plan to visit between trips en route to India!
+Colesbourne draws incredible crowds during galanthus season.
+This is one you cannot miss - snowdrops as far as the eye can see.

 Snowdrops at East Lambrook Manor, Somerset